o-messai/3D-PCQA/README.md

 # 3D-PCQA
-ACTIVATING FREQUENCY AND VIT FOR 3D POINT CLOUD QUALITY ASSESSMENT WITHOUT REFERENCE
+Activating Frequency And Vit For 3d Point Cloud Quality Assessment Without Reference

-To be available soon.....
+To be available soon.....ICIP 2023